It is nearly summer and that means vacation plans are probably

 microwave popcorn, etc.)

+so take advantage.
 If you are leaving the U.S. make sure and fill up

 your tank with gas BEFORE you cross over the border.
 Gas was an average of